Adaptive reduced tempering For Bayesian inverse problems and rare event simulation: Algorithm in Practice: SMC Simulation

 where $G_i(x)$ is given by \eqref{normalizationRec}.
 It is straightforward to show that the associated normalizations follow the recursion

 The above weighting step is followed by a selection step, where the particles are resampled according to their weights $w_\ell^{(i)}$.
 For this purpose, we choose the efficient systematic resampling scheme among the multiple available resampling techniques~\cite{douc2005comparison}.
 The mutation step {\it ii)} then consists of a Markovian transition that leaves $\mu_{\beta_{i+1}}^{(k)}$ invariant and is applied individually and independently a certain number of times to the $N$ particles.
-In practice, the Markovian transitions are performed using a Metropolis-Hasting algorithm, with an adaptive Markovian kernel in order to maintain a given Metropolis acceptance rate~\cite{garthwaite2016adaptive}.
+In practice, the Markovian transitions are performed using a Metropolis-Hastings algorithm, with an adaptive Markovian kernel in order to maintain a given Metropolis acceptance rate~\cite{garthwaite2016adaptive}.

 We emphasize that tempering with SMC typically involves many evaluations of the score function underlying the sequence of targeted distributions.
-This paper precisely focuses on cases where the true score $\Score$ too expensive for so many evaluation, is substituted by but a reduced score $\Srom^{(k)}$, much cheaper to evaluate.
+This paper precisely focuses on cases where the true score $\Score$ is too expensive for so many evaluations and is substituted by a reduced score $\Srom^{(k)}$, much cheaper to evaluate.